 What to expect when migrating to Microsoft SSRS

 Test the reports: Test before deploying the migrated to Production.
 During this part of the process, feedback from the business users is critical to ensure that the reports function and perform as expected.
-In our experience, this is also the optimal time to enhance front-end of the reports in SSRS.
+In our experience, this is also the optimal time to enhance the front end of the reports in SSRS.

 Enhance the front-end in Power BI: The free, Cloud-based version of Power BI is bundled with most Office365 licenses.
-Power BI can be used to augment the front-end of the SSRS report by adding charts, graphs, and creating dashboards.
+Power BI can be used to augment the front end of the SSRS report by adding charts, and graphs, and creating dashboards.